frederico-kluser/matrix-rain/README.md

 # Run with a custom message
 matrix-rain "FOLLOW THE WHITE RABBIT"

+# Show random Matrix quotes
+matrix-rain --random

+# Run in interactive mode
+matrix-rain --interactive

+# Run for a specific time (in seconds)
+matrix-rain --time 30

 # For help and more options
 matrix-rain --help
 ```

+> **Note**: After installing globally, the `matrix-rain` command will be available from any terminal.
+No need to run `node index.js` manually!

 ### As a Project Dependency